Physlex/Physlex/README.md

 # Alexander Williams-Letondre
 ## Software Engineer (Firmware to Full-Stack)

 Hi!
 I’m Alex, a software engineer with a diverse background in firmware and full-stack application development.
 I have around a year of professional experience from my capstone at the University of Alberta and an internship at Hubbell Incorporated, both of which are private products and not open-source.
 (Feel free to ask me about them though, and I will disclose anything non-NDA!).
+I currently work for the faculty of (space) physics at the University of Alberta as a "Research Assistant".
+Really though, it's an embedded software engineering role.

 I enjoy tinkering and typically have several projects on the go.